ForgeRock/ds-operator/README.md

 * Take Volume Snapshots of the directory disk, and restore a directory based on a snapshot
 * Backup and Restore directory data to LDIF format.

-**Note: This is an early alpha project and should not be used in production.**

-Please see the annotated [hack/ds.yaml](hack/ds.yaml) for the most current reference on the DirectoryService custom resource specification.
+Please see the annotated [hack/ds-kustomize](hack/ds-kustomize) for the most current reference on the DirectoryService custom resource specification.

-Developers please refer to the [developers guide](DEVELOPMENT.md)
+Developers please refer to the [developers guide](DEVELOPMENT.md).

 ## Install the Operator